Torrey Ward

 While returning from the 2015 NCAA championship game in Indianapolis, Ward was one of seven people killed in a plane crash just outside Illinois State's main campus.

 Playing career

 Ward attended University of Alabama at Birmingham, his hometown school, and played for three seasons (1997–2000) under head coach Murry Bartow.
-He was not drafted into the NBA, instead playing two seasons in the Chinese Basketball Association.
-Ward was a teammate of future NBA star Yao Ming with the Shanghai Sharks.
+He was not drafted into the NBA.

 Coaching career

 In 2003, Ward joined Mike LaPlante's staff as a volunteer coach at Jacksonville State University.
 He then spent the next two seasons as an assistant coach for the Gamecocks before getting hired by Andy Kennedy at the University of Mississippi.
 After five seasons with the Rebels, Ward moved onto Illinois State University in Normal, Illinois.
 Ward spent two seasons as an assistant before being promoted to associate head coach in May 2014.

 Death

 Ward was killed in a plane crash on April 7, 2015.
 He was a passenger in a Cessna 414 flying back to Illinois State when the aircraft crashed overnight just two miles east of Central Illinois Regional Airport in Bloomington, Illinois.
 Also among the seven passengers killed in the crash was ISU deputy athletic director Aaron Leetch.
 The plane was flying from Indianapolis, Indiana, where Ward had attended the 2015 National Championship Game at Lucas Oil Stadium.
 Ward was survived by his two children.